jmg-duarte/jmg-duarte.github.io/content/posts/ctfs/angstrom/peculiar.md

 ---
-title: "ångstromCTF 2020 - Shifter Writeup"
+title: "ångstromCTF 2020 - Peculiar Query Writeup"
-date: 2020-03-19T19:44:29Z
+date: 2020-03-19T8:44:29Z
 draft: true
 ---

-We are greeted with a simple page, we can make queries and see the [source](/ctf/angstrom/peculiar_query/peculiar_query.js).
+We are greeted with a simple page, we can make queries and see the [source](/ctf/angstrom/peculiar_query/index.js).

 This challenge stumped me, it took days and I wake up in the middle of the night screaming how stupid I am.